Idempotence

 In Simple Terms

-Idempotence is the property where repeating an operation any number of times always results in the same final state.
-For example, it's used when you buy a train ticket online — even if you mash the "purchase" button, you won't get charged twice.
-It's a technique used to keep systems working correctly even when a request gets sent multiple times because of a network error.
+Idempotence is a property where no matter how many times you repeat an operation, the final state always ends up the same.
+For example, it's what keeps online train ticket purchases safe — even if you smash the "buy" button over and over, you won't get charged twice.
+It's a technique used to keep systems working correctly even when a request accidentally gets sent multiple times due to a network error.

 Behind the Name